Was there ever a potluck where seven layer salad was not present when we were kids?

 Finally, top with green onions.

-That sums up the seven layers and then we top with the dressing.
+That sums up the seven layers and then probably the very best part – the dressing.
 Oooo, the dressing!

 - 1 cup sour cream